john-wigg/LaserDiodeDriver/README.md

 You can find pre-built binaries on the github repository [here](https://github.com/john-wigg/LaserDiodeDriver/releases).

 _Microsoft Windows_:
-Download and unpack libmmgr_dal_LaserDiodeDriver.zip.
+1. Download and unpack libmmgr_dal_LaserDiodeDriver.zip.
 Copy the contained file mmgr_dal_LaserDiodeDriver.dll into the MicroManager2.0 folder.

+2. Create your own Micro-Manager config with the Hardware Configuration Wizard or copy one of the default config files that are provided at this repository into the Micro-Manager folder.
+Change the COM-port to the one of the LaserEngine.

 _Linux Derivates_:
-Download and unpack libmmgr_dal_LaserDiodeDriver.tar.gz.
+1. Download and unpack libmmgr_dal_LaserDiodeDriver.tar.gz.
 Copy the contained file mmgr_dal_LaserDiodeDriver.so.0 into the ImageJ-folder that is linked to MicroManager.

+2. Create your own Micro-Manager config with the Hardware Configuration Wizard or copy one of the default config files that are provided at this repository on your PC.
+Change the ttyACM-link to the one of the LaserEngine (default is ttyACM0).

 After installing the binaries, please proceed at "Arduino setup".